composewell/streamly/README.md

 operator is enough.
 Combinators are provided in `Streamly.Prelude` to transform or fold streams.

+This snippet reads numbers from stdin, prints the squares of even numbers and exits if an even number more than 9 is entered.

 ```haskell
 import Streamly
 import qualified Streamly.Prelude as S